BaranMary/Nao/Nao_scripts.md

 - [ ] Nao introduces itself [we can use current Nao's introduction in its knowledge base]

 - [ ] Nao asks the users to introduce themselves:
-  - Can I ask your name?
-  - OR what is your name?
-  - OR can you tell me your name?
-  - OR may I have your name?
+  - Can I ask your name? / What is your name? / Can you tell me your name? / May I have your name?

 ## **Fixed questions about their interests/hobbies**
-- [ ] Nao asks what do users do in their free time?
-[Nao should recognize a keyword and ask following conditional questions]
+- [ ] Nao asks what do users do in their free time: [Nao should recognize a keyword and ask following conditional questions]
+- [ ] Do you like outdoor activities or indoor activities?
+  - Outdoor: balls, jogging, hiking, riding bicycle, etc.
+  - Indoor: swimming, gardening, solitaire, video games, etc.
-  - What is your favorite sport?
+- [ ] What is your favorite sport?
-    - How often do you play that sport every week?
+  - How often do you play it every week?
   - Why do you like it?
+  - Who are you often playing with?
+  - Are you professional on that?
+- [ ] Could you play any musical instruments?
+  - How many instruments can you play?
+  - How many years have you exercised?
+  - Have you ever attended any concerts?
+    - Who's concert?
+- [ ] Do you like playing video games?
+  - Which game are you currently playing?
+    - Is it fun?
+  - How about online games?
-  -
+- [ ]

 ## **Conditional questions about their interests/hobbies**